ScoutHassle/LamE.js/README.md

 # LamE.js
 LamE.js (Look at my Engine).
-A HTML5 engine/editor I'm building to learn javascript.
+A HTML5 engine using canvas and Javascript.

 ---
 ## New Coding Standards